What is an Olive Oil Cake?

 - Add the second cake layer and cover with the remaining of the blueberry sauce.
 Top with the remainder of the whipped cream cheese mix and use the back of a spatula to spread it around as best as you can.

-- Sprinkle the top of the case with the fresh blackberries reserving some to decorate the sides of the cake.
+- Sprinkle the top of the cake with the fresh blackberries reserving some to decorate the sides of the cake by gently pressing each berry into the filling on the sides.

-- Garnish with edible flower blossoms and chill for a couple of hours before serving.
+- Garnish with edible flower blossoms and chill for a couple of hours or overnight before serving.

 - Keep it Simple - This cake is also absolutely delicious with just a sprinkling of powder sugar on top.

 - Lemon Glaze - Alternatively you can skip all the fillings and frosting and cover the cake with a simple lemon glaze made with 1 cup powdered sugar + 1/4 cup cashew milk + 1 tbsp lemon juice.
 Whisk until smooth and pour over the cake once it has cooled down completely.

 - Line the Cake Pan - To prevent the batter from sticking line the bottom of the cake pan with parchment paper cut to fit the size and shape of the pan.

 - Avoid Over-Mixing - Folding your ingredients is key here to avoid a dense heavy cake.